ande8126/jquery-salary-calculator/README.md

 [x] Create a delete button that removes an employee from the DOM.
 For Base mode, it does not need to remove that Employee's salary from the reported total.

 [x] Style to fit assignment Wireframe

+STRETCH

+[ ] Add function/conditional that deletes the salary of a deleted employee from the monthly budget